- Written by Dr.Mehmet Demircioglu

 Do not make the flight the main decision.
 Make medical readiness the main decision, then plan the flight around that.
 If you are still feverish, newly positive, short of breath, or exhausted, travelling for surgery is not sensible.
 The operation day is only one part of the trip.
 You still need airport movement, sleep, hydration, medication, swelling control, and follow up.

-After the clinic confirms you are fit to travel, return flight planning should still follow flying after a hair transplant.
-A recently ill patient also needs enough margin when deciding how many days to stay in Turkey for a hair transplant, instead of creating an overly compressed schedule.
+After the clinic confirms you are fit to travel, return flight planning still has to follow flying after a hair transplant.
+Recent illness also means you need enough margin when deciding how many days to stay in Turkey for a hair transplant, instead of creating an overly compressed schedule.

 What if I get COVID just before my appointment?

 If the operation is postponed, it is not a failure.
-It protects the patient and protects the donor area.
+It protects you and it protects the donor area.
 Surgery can be rescheduled.
 Donor capacity cannot be replaced once used poorly.
-A calm delay is better than forcing a procedure when recovery is still uncertain.
+A sensible delay is better than forcing a procedure when recovery is still uncertain.

 If you already travelled and then test positive, avoid exposing others and contact the clinic before coming in.
 A hair transplant clinic is still a medical environment.
-Staff, other patients, drivers, hotel workers, and your companion all deserve a responsible decision.
+Staff, drivers, hotel workers, your companion, and anyone else involved in your procedure logistics all deserve a responsible decision.

 How should I decide if I have long COVID?

 Long COVID needs a more cautious review because the issue is not only the old positive test.
+The practical distinction is normal tiredness after an illness versus symptoms that keep returning or worsen after ordinary activity.
 Ongoing fatigue, breathlessness, palpitations, dizziness, chest discomfort, brain fog, poor exercise tolerance, or repeated relapse after exertion can make a long elective procedure and international travel poorly timed.

 A hair transplant can wait until your health is clearer.
 The surgeon needs to know whether you can tolerate the day, follow aftercare, sleep properly, and recover without worsening symptoms.
 If another doctor is following your long COVID symptoms, send that information before travel.

 There is no benefit in rushing a cosmetic elective procedure while the body is still unstable.
-The right timing is the timing that allows the hair plan to be accurate and the patient to recover safely.
+The right timing is the timing that allows the hair plan to be accurate and recovery to be safe.

 How would I decide whether the timing is safe?

 An open date is not enough.
-A hair transplant should be scheduled when the patient is healthy enough, the donor area can be protected, the hair loss pattern is clear, and the recovery plan is realistic.
+A hair transplant is ready to be scheduled when you are healthy enough, the donor area can be protected, the hair loss pattern is clear, and the recovery plan is realistic.
 That is the standard I use before advising travel for surgery after COVID.